navindra-bit/Speedy_Mart-ASP.NET-Core-project/README.md

-# 🛒 Speedy Groceries (In Development)
+# 🛒 Speedy Groceries (Learning Project - Work in Progress)

-**Speedy Groceries** is a work-in-progress ASP.NET Core MVC web application designed to simulate an online grocery shopping experience.
-Users will be able to register, browse products, add them to a cart, and place orders.
+**Speedy Groceries** is a self-learning project developed using ASP.NET Core MVC.
+The purpose of this project is to practice web development concepts including MVC architecture, ADO.NET for database access, Razor Views, and Bootstrap for UI.

 ---

-## 📌 Project Status: 🚧 Under Development
+## 📌 Project Status: 🚧 Under Progress

-This project is actively being developed.
-Features, structure, and logic are subject to change.
+This project is being built **for educational purposes only**.
+It is not intended for production use.
+The structure, features, and logic are subject to change as I continue to explore new concepts and improve my skills.

 ---